Parashah: Job

 II.
 Poetic Disputations: The disputations, which constitute the bulk of the book of Job, employ the special poetic layout in common with Psalms and Proverbs, along its associated poetic cantillation.
 In Tiberian masoretic codices, the formal title of each individual speech appears in the center of its line, while the body of the reply appears in poetic form (as in Psalms and Proverbs).
 The break between the title and the body is considered an open parashah, and the verse numbers for these titles appear in bold in the list.
-Blank lines as open parashot are also used occasionally, and these are noted as {P}.
+Blank lines as open parshiot are also used occasionally, and these are noted as {P}.